Oronce Fine

 Back to people overview

-Fine was a French polymath, accomplished in mathematics, astronomy, fortification strategy, graphic design and cartography.
-In 1531, he was appointed to the chair of mathematics at the Collège Royal, founded by Francis I of France.
-Fine’s first published map, ‘Nova Totius Galliae Descriptio’ (1525), is the first printed map of France, but he is best known for his double-cordiform world map on a polar projection, frequently used by other cartographers, such as Gerard Mercator.
-Fine’s maps are particularly notable for his attempts to reconcile the discoveries in the New World with old medieval legends about the East.
+In 1531, he was appointed the chair of mathematics at the Collège Royal, founded by Francis I of France.
+In 1525, Fine published the ‘Nova Totius Galliae Descriptio’, which was the first printed map of France.
+However, he is best known for his double-cordiform world map on a polar projection, which was frequently reused by other famous cartographers of his generation such as Petrus Apianus and Gerard Mercator.